Volume conjectures for the Reshetikhin-Turaev and the Turaev-Viro invariants: Evidence for -manifolds with boundary

-from which Thurston\,\cite{Thu82} constructed the hyperbolic structure on $S^3\setminus K_{4_1},$ and calculated that In the figure above, edges with the same color (red or blue) are glued together and form an edge of the ideal triangulation.
-By Definition \ref{TV}, for $r\geqslant 3,$ we have
+and has the ideal triangulation represented in Figure~\ref{fig:FigureEight}.
+In that figure, edges with the same labels ($a$ or $b$) are glued together following the indicated orientations to form an edge of the ideal triangulation.